SAP Garden

-SAP Garden is a planned 12,500-seat indoor arena, to be built in Olympiapark, Munich.
-It will not be completed until spring 2024 at the earliest.
-The site will be built at the location of the former Radstadion which was demolished in 2015.
-It will become the home rink to ice hockey team EHC Red Bull Munich and home court to basketball team Bayern Munich.
+SAP Garden is a 12,500-seat indoor arena, in Olympiapark, Munich, Germany.
+The arena was completed in summer 2024 and was ready for use for the 2024/25 season.
+The site was built at the location of the former Radstadion which was demolished in 2015.
+It is the home rink to ice hockey team EHC Red Bull Munich and home court to basketball team Bayern Munich.

 History

-Plans for a new indoor arena arose primarily from the wish for a new home arena for the ice hockey team EHC Red Bull Munich who currently play at the Olympia Eishalle which was opened five years prior to the 1972 Olympic Games.
+Plans for a new indoor arena arose primarily from the wish for a new home arena for the ice hockey team EHC Red Bull Munich who were playing at the Olympia Eishalle which was opened five years prior to the 1972 Olympic Games.
 In addition, BBL team Bayern Munich, playing at the Olympic basketball arena, sought a modern arena.
 In December 2014, the city council of Munich announced bidding for the new arena, to be built at the location of the Radstadion.